practicingruby/practicing-ruby-paid/posts/v7/010-information.md

 it doesn't just jump out at you the way a pair of opening and closing brackets might.

-To avoid leaving you in suspense, here's the key idea: MessagePack attempts to represent seralized data structures using as few bytes as possible, while making processing as fast as possible.
+To avoid leaving you in suspense, here's the key concept: MessagePack attempts to represent seralized data structures using as few bytes as possible, while making processing as fast as possible.
 To do this, MessagePack uses type headers that tell you exactly what type of